moymacias/moymacias/README.md

-- 👋 Hi, I’m Moy Macias
+- 👋 Hi, I’m Moy Macias 🧑🏻‍💻
-- 👀 I’m interested in app and web development
+- 👀 I’m a mobile and web developer
+- I use ReactJS and React Native to build my apps and currently learning I'm learning swift / swiftUI

+# Coming soon
+- I'm creating an application called "Garnappcha" 👀 expect it soon.

 <!---
 moymacias/moymacias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.